 The main purpose of this work was to assess the feasibility of EMG biofeedback for reducing the level of upper trapezius excitation during the wide-grip seated row exercise.
 Our results revealed a significant main effect of biofeedback on the normalized RMS amplitude for the upper trapezius and the serratus anterior, with lower values (~10%) with EMG biofeedback than with exercise alone.
 For the other trapezius portions, there was no main effect of biofeedback on the RMS amplitude.
 Given the active overloading of the upper trapezius’ may increase the risk of shoulder MSDs (Cools et al., 2007; Cricchio & Frazer, 2011), our findings support the potential of EMG biofeedback in reducing undue muscle loading during resistance exercises.

+4.1 The EMG biofeedback reduced muscle excitation in upper trapezius and serratus anterior muscles